batopa/Hello-World/README.md

 # Hello World

-This is a test projetc on github!
+This is a simple test projetc on github!
 I use it to get confidence with git and github.

-Don't clone/fork it... it's useless
+**Don't clone/fork it**... it's useless